Moving overseas is a new beginning that gives you the chance to follow your dream and live an exciting and life-changing adventure. Thousands of peopl

 The government announced its game-changing digital nomad visa in June 2020.
 This visa allows those running a location-independent business to work in Estonia for up to a year.

 You’ll need to show that your business is capable of being run from anywhere.
 Importantly, you must show that your clients and income come from outside the country.

 Also, you’ll need to show a pre-tax income of €3,504 per month for the last six months.
 The visa costs €80 for a short-stay (Type C) and €100 for a long-stay (Type D).

 You can get more details and apply here.

 Estonia Youth Mobility Visa

-If you are an Australian, Canadian or New Zealand citizen between the ages of 18-30, you may be eligible under the Working Holiday Maker programme.
+Australian, Canadian or New Zealand citizen between the ages of 18-30, you may be eligible under the Working Holiday Maker programme.
 This visa allows you to live and work in Estonia, subject to conditions.

 Estonia Startup Visa

 Additionally, it must contribute significantly to the development of the business environment in Estonia.
-If your startup meets these criteria you can apply for an Estonia Startup visa to immigrate to Estonia to live and work.
+If your startup meets these criteria, you can apply for an Estonia Startup Visa to move to Estonia to live and work.

 Estonia Family Visa